 Mark Holsworth – Writer and Artist

-I played keyboards and with technology in various bands.
-The first garage band that I was in, John’s Room had Richard Watts, now the compare of 3RRR’s SmartArts, as lead singer.
-After that there was Jabberwock, an experimental music group, then in Edie Sedgwick’s Overdose, a tribute band to the Velvet Underground with Ron Rude, and, finally, Dada Tribe #373 a techno band that was part of Melbourne’s Clan Analogue.
+The first garage band that I was in had Richard Watts, of 3RRR’s SmartArts, as lead singer.
+This was followed by Jabberwock, an experimental music group, Edie Sedgwick’s Overdose, a tribute band to the Velvet Underground with Ron Rude, and, finally, Dada Tribe #373 a techno band, part of Melbourne’s Clan Analogue.

 “Paul Yore” Vault – New Art & Culture Magazine Issue 8

 “Artist Acquitted of Obscenity, but Chill of Censorship Endures” Hyperallergic (3/10/14)

 “The branding of Joel Gailer: Performprint Spectacular” Imprint Magazine (Spring, 2014)

 “From Great Men to Landmarks – RMIT and Melbourne’s Public Sculpture” Revelations – Sculpture from the RMIT Art Collection (catalogue, RMIT Gallery, May 2014)